 Convert Mac font to Windows compatible font

-DfontSplitter is a free software that is suitable for both 32-bit and 64-bit version of Windows 10.
+DfontSplitter is a free software that is suitable for Windows 11/10.
 The tool is available in 0.3,0.2 and 0.1 versions.
 The software provides a simple interface that enables the user to easily convert Mac formatted font (.dfont) into a Windows-compatible font (.ttf) file.

 Convert Mac formatted font into Windows-compatible font

 Download and install the DfontSplitter font converter software.
 Open it, and you will see the following interface.